 Make a donation to help us treat snared wildlife.

 Our team at the Victoria Falls Wildlife Trust has 3 staff (Roger Parry, Jessica Dawson and Dr Chris Foggin (Wildlife Veterinarian)) who are licensed to use dangerous drugs.
 This means that we are on call to dart and immobilize snared wildlife from anywhere in the Victoria Falls region.
 Once the animal is immobilized we are able to remove the wire snare, treat the wound and release the animal.
-Since operating, we have immobilized and removed the snare from hundreds of animals, including: giraffe, buffalo, lion, hyena, elephant, kudu, waterbuck, warthog and impala.
+Since operating, we have immobilized and removed snares from hundreds of animals, including: giraffe, buffalo, lion, hyena, elephant, kudu, waterbuck, warthog and impala.

 Each animal we immobilize requires drugs, medications, sterile equipment, sampling supplies, as well as personnel and vehicle/aerial support.
 If you would like to support us in our anti-poaching efforts and help us remove wire snares from wildlife, you can do so by donating funds to cover the cost of immobilization equipment. * The drugs and equipment used to remove the snare from 1 elephant costs approx. USD $250.